alexcarlton/sketch-frontend-code-test/README.md

 - Opinionated
 - Server side rendering capabilities

-Although server side rendering is not used in this code test, you can server side capabilities being used in `/pages/index.js` where we redirect requests from `/` to `/documents/Y8wDM`
+Although server side rendering is not used in this code test, you can see server side capabilities being used in `/pages/index.js` where we redirect requests from `/` to `/documents/Y8wDM`
 ## GraphQL
 I have used the [Apollo](https://www.apollographql.com/) GraphQL client to fetch the document data.